DanGyi23/MyPortfolio/Week2.md

 #### Wednesday 28th August
 - GOAL: Break one class into two classes, maintaining unit test parity
-- PLAN: Use Oyster Card challenge as opportunity to refactor some Card class methods into Journey class methods.
+- PLAN: Use Oyster Card challenge as opportunity to refactor some Card class methods into Journey class methods
 - EVIDENCE: Worked with Ben to refactor into 2 new classes - Journey and Journey_Log - ensuring SRP.
 Repo [here](https://github.com/ben-zeng/oystercard)

 #### Thursday 29th August
 - GOAL: Understand class delegation
 - PLAN: Attend delegation workshop and complete some of the practicals from this week's skills-workshop repo
-- EVIDENCE: [Oystercard challenge](https://github.com/DanGyi23/oystercard-1) - many delegation examples here.
+- EVIDENCE: [Oystercard challenge](https://github.com/DanGyi23/oystercard-1) - many delegation examples here

 #### Friday 30th August
 - GOAL: Understand class polymorphism
-- PLAN: Attend polymorphism workshop and practice using the week2 OOP practicals.
+- PLAN: Attend polymorphism workshop and practice using the week2 OOP practicals
 - EVIDENCE: [Polymorphism example](https://github.com/DanGyi23/Object-Oriented-Design)

+## Reflection

+### Question 1

+*Did you meet all of your goals to the standard you set at the start of the week?*

+- Almost, I only didn't complete some of the OOP practicals concerning refactoring, though I feel like this will come with more practice and as the challenges become more complex.
+At least I understand the principles that the exercises were designed to demonstrate/test

+### Question 2

+*What would you change/improve moving forward?*

+**Technical:**
+- Follow TDD processes slightly more strictly, as it clearly saves time in the long run, especially with more complex code
+- Understand RSpec method stubbing implementation and syntax a little better.
+I had to rely heavily on Google/examples
+- Attend more process workshops at Makers

+**Personal:**
+- Try not to finish everything - there's too much to complete and my learning was compromised at times by being too concerned with completion rather than the process
+- Spend more time understanding a problem/feature before starting to write code.
+I found that it meant I had to refactor less, and interdependencies were easier to map out